The WHY in Business Processes: Discovery of Causal Execution Dependencies: Results

 Elicitation of the CBP model for the same three activities yielded a confounder pattern, as shown in Fig.~\ref{fig:lingam-cbp-sepsis}.
 According to this result, we were able to get a confirmation that the execution of both triage activities is determined by the execution of the ER Registration activity in the process.
 However, the CBP did not show causal execution dependence between the basic triage and the sepsis triage.
-To investigate this lack of causal execution dependence further, we generated pair-wise XY scatter plots to observe the nature of correlations among the three activities.
-Plot results are illustrated in Fig~\ref{fig:sepsis-edge-corr-analysis}.
-For the two causal execution dependencies that were denoted by the arrows in the CBP, the majority of points were scattered along the diagonal of the axes in the plots, respectively, as shown in plots (a) and (b), concluding the causal execution dependencies in Fig.~\ref{fig:lingam-cbp-sepsis}.
+To investigate this lack of causal execution dependence further, we generated pair-wise XY scatter plots to observe the nature of \chadded[id=add]{the} correlations among the three activities. \chadded[id=add]{The p}\chdeleted[id=del]{P}lot results are illustrated in Fig~\ref{fig:sepsis-edge-corr-analysis}.
+For the two causal execution dependencies that were denoted by the arrows in the CBP, the majority of points were scattered along the diagonal of the axes in the plots, respectively, as shown in plots (a) and (b), \chadded[id=add]{in accordance to}\chdeleted[id=del]{concluding} the causal execution dependencies in Fig.~\ref{fig:lingam-cbp-sepsis}.
 However, the lack of causal execution dependence between the two triage activities has manifested itself in an interesting 'V'-like shape as prominently depicted in plot (c), with a significant amount of points clustered along the Y-axis.
 This cluster reflects process execution traces in which the execution of the sepsis triage was lagging significantly behind the execution of basic triage for cases where the latter finished relatively quickly.
 Such a delay is likely to be indicative of a lack of resources in the process, that is, limited availability of physicians who can attend to patients in the ER soon after the basic triage is concluded to perform the sepsis triage.
 In fact, but to a lesser extent, the plots also reveal a similar 'V` pattern such that for very short Registration task executions, ER Sepsis task durations vary in length.
 Aside from a resource issue, this could also be attributed to those instances where SIRS was not done/not done properly during registration and required repeating it during Sepsis Triage.
-Such insight derivation demonstrates the value of detecting and further delving into an investigation of discrepancies between the PDM and the CBP views.
+Such insight derivation demonstrates the value of detecting and further delving into an investigation of discrepancies between the \chdeleted[id=del]{PDM}\chadded[id=add]{BP} and the CBP views.